rocicorp/diff-server/README2.md

 * `txTypes`: The currently registered set of transaction types
 * `data`: A map of all currently stored user data, by ID (see data model, below)

-***TODO:** There will be additional fields that maintain indexes*
+***TODO:** Indexes need to go here somewhere.
+They aren't synchronized, but they need to be updated atomically with commits.*

 ## Data Model

-The data model exposed to user code is a fairly standard document database approach.
+The data model exposed to user code is a fairly standard document database approach, like Google Firestore, Couchbase, RethinkDB, etc:

 - keys are byte arrays
 - values are JSON-like trees, except: